'I woke up and didn't recognise my wife'

 Adam got dressed and reluctantly followed this woman who he did not know to the hospital.
 They clung to each other.

-Raquel was being gentle with Adam - she knew that his memory had failed once before, after a woman tried to murder him.
+Raquel was being gentle with Adam - she knew that his memory had failed once before, after a woman tried to kill him.

-Five years earlier, at the age of 35, Adam had been a branch manager for telecoms giant AT&T and a devoted church leader in Lubbock, Texas.
+In 2001, at the age of 35, Adam had been a branch manager for telecoms giant AT&T and a devoted church leader in Lubbock, Texas.

 After the break-up of his first marriage, he started a new relationship but it ended in disaster.
 His new girlfriend was abusive, and ultimately strangled him with an electric cord, leaving him for dead in his garage.

-He died three times on the way to hospital, he says.
-Though he was resuscitated by paramedics each time, he ended up in a coma for four months.
+His heart stopped three times on the way to hospital, but he was resuscitated by paramedics each time.
+Adam ended up in a coma for four months.

 "When I woke up I didn't know who I was - I didn't know that I had been married and divorced and had two children," says Adam.